 - It supports Automation which is also an important factor.

 It does not require any knowledge related to programming.
-By making use of Exchange server user can activate certain tasks from the command line.
+By making use of the Exchange server, users can activate certain tasks from the command line.
 It is also useful for admins who want to learn the scripting.
-Once they are familiar with cmdlets they can work with the components and specific products.
+Once they are familiar with cmdlets, they can work with the components and specific products.
 The scripts are reusable, and these combinations of the runs will depend on specific requirements.
 These scripts can be used to build different types of frameworks.